 David Leatherbarrow believes architecture and landscape architecture rely upon one another to form a single framework of meaning.
 He regards landscape architecture and architecture as the 'topographical arts'.

-In this instance, the landscape is directly influencing the form of an exploratory design concept responding to the topography, views, solar orientation, proximity to neighbors and a community drive, pragmatic considerations such as existing and proposed utilities, interior spatial relationships, and the input of neighbors who favor discreet massing blending into the land.
-This is a pure form study at this point, with no consideration of materials, finishes, or detailing.
-Concept V1 was primarily an inquiry into the influence of topography on form; Concept V2 is a refinement of that study after client feedback.
+In this instance, the landscape is directly influencing design concepts responding to the topography, views, solar orientation, interior spatial relationships, proximity to neighbors and a community drive, pragmatic considerations such as existing and proposed utilities, and the input of neighbors who favor discreet massing blending into the land.